ianhong95/PiCamFaceDetection/README.md

 ![PiCam1](https://user-images.githubusercontent.com/65100243/101294201-d4aacf80-37e3-11eb-9805-23a3fd5255e6.PNG)  ![PiCam2](https://user-images.githubusercontent.com/65100243/101294204-dbd1dd80-37e3-11eb-8cb5-407de8235c46.PNG)

 ## Overview
-Welcome to my Raspberry Pi face-following project.
+Welcome to my Raspberry Pi face-following project!
 It consists of a Pi Zero W that reads frames from the camera module, performs face detection using a Haar cascade classifier, then actuates the two servo motors to pan and tilt the camera toward the detected face.
 The "i2c_servo.py" file is a custom module that contains a class which inherits from a parent class in Adafruit's ServoKit library.
 The main purpose of this custom module is to keep all the bus, board, and servo settings separate from the main file for a little bit of cleanliness.
 The "CamCtrl.py" file contains the main code.

 ## Hardware
 - Raspberry Pi Zero WH